 In November 2009 I noticed a pattern—the S&P 500 index was tracing out a pattern uncannily similar to the S&P chart exactly six years previous.
-In the four years from April 2009 through April 2013 the average difference between the S&P 500’s closing value for the same day 6 years previous was 3% and the yearend values were within 1.6%.
+In the four years from April 2009 through April 2013, the average difference between the S&P 500’s closing value for the same day 6 years previous was 3% and the yearend values were within 1.6%.
 Using this correlation I predicted 1418.30 as the S&P 500 December 31st,2012 close—which was 0.56% away from the actual close.

 In 2013 the correlation failed, with the S&P 500 closing 25% higher than the 2007 close of 1468.36.
 My 2013 prediction was way off, and I’m relieved.

 I believe one of the most pervasive conceptual errors we make is mistaking correlation for causation.

 Consider the chart below where I have intentionally mislabeled the right vertical axes.
 The left axis is labeled “Individuals Diagnosed with Autism”, and the right axis is labeled “Pesticide Sales $M”.

 Based on this chart would you likely accept that pesticides were at least one of the causes of autism?

 Are you ready to accept that organic food is a cause of autism?

 Remember the noise you had in your head when you looked at this chart.
 You should get that more often.